raquo/scala-dom-testutils/README.md

 There is no promise of any backwards compatibility in this particular project.
 I _roughly_ align versions with Scala DOM Types for my own convenience.

 ## My Related Projects

-- [Scala DOM Types](https://github.com/raquo/scala-dom-types) – Type definitions that we use for all the HTML tags, attributes, properties, and styles
 - [Laminar](https://github.com/raquo/Laminar) – Reactive UI library based on _Scala DOM Types_
-- [Scala DOM Builder](https://github.com/raquo/scala-dom-builder) – Low-level library for building and manipulating DOM trees
+- [Scala DOM Types](https://github.com/raquo/scala-dom-types) – Type definitions for all the HTML tags, attributes, properties, and styles, used by Laminar and a few other similar libraries